vAlerainTech/WhiteFoxLinux.github.io/README.md

-# 📜About this site
-Regarding this website, a student created OBS Stikh System.
-We would like to express our gratitude to Github

-# 📜About Me
+# 📜About We
-I am a student from Shanghai who has been studying computer science for 6 years.
-I have participated in the Blue Bridge Cup, local school competitions, and 3 national level competitions, as well as approximately 7 provincial level competitions.
+We are a group of students from Shanghai who have been studying computer science for 6 years.
+We have participated in the Blue Bridge Cup, local school competitions, 3 national level competitions, and approximately 7 provincial level competitions.

 The languages I have learned include C/C++, Python, C #, Lua, Java, and more.